sveltejs/svelte/documentation/blog/2024-05-01-whats-new-in-svelte-may-2024.md

 - [Collecta](https://collecta.space/) lets you collect your internet in a single space - organize images, bookmarks, inspiration, and share your vibe with friends
 - [ColdCraft](https://coldcraft.ai/) writes for you by turning bullet points and LinkedIn profiles into effective cold emails
 - [Fourplay](https://github.com/kilroyjones/fourplay) is a multiplayer word game written with Rust and Svelte
+- [how-long-is-a-click](https://www.how-long-is-a-click.com/) is a site that measures how long *exactly* a click is on the web

 **Learning Resources**